e-Spirit/fsxa-nuxt-module/docs/HOW_TO_ACCESS_CONTROL.md

 ## Advanced: Activate during SSR

 During SSR, any client-side access control data can only be provided through the initial browser request.
-Although it's possibly to simply render empty content during SSR (which signals missing access) and load any restricted content after hydration, this does bypass some of the benefits of SSR.
+Although it's possible to render empty content during SSR (which signals missing access) and load any restricted content after hydration, this does bypass some of the benefits of SSR.

 To ensure access control is already active during SSR, a feature can be used that all modern browsers support: cookies.
 Using the previous examples as reference, you need to ensure that the auth token is pre-populated in the store (e.g. using the `nuxtServerInit` hook):